-NOT 9 TO 5 IS A NON-PROFIT GLOBAL LEADER IN MENTAL HEALTH ADVOCACY FOR THE FOOD AND BEVERAGE SECTOR.
+NOT 9 TO 5 IS A NON-PROFIT GLOBAL LEADER IN MENTAL HEALTH ADVOCACY FOR THE HOSPITALITY INDUSTRY.

-Through practical education and meaningful community-building, we are reimagining the industry by breaking stigmas and fuelling hope.
+Through practical education and meaningful community-building, we are reimagining the foodservice sector by breaking stigmas and fuelling hope.

 What's new for Not 9 to 5?

 Our industry had high rates of mental health and substance use challenges even before the global pandemic hit.
 As prolonged COVID-19 related lockdowns continue across Canada and around the world, the global mental health epidemic grows amongst one of the largest and most vulnerable work forces.